 Have questions about Options for Women, our services or pregnancy questions in general?
 Check out some of our frequently asked questions below and don’t hesitate to reach out if you have additional questions.

 Most pregnancy tests will give accurate results if taken after a missed period.
 Tests taken before or right around the time of an expected period may or may not give accurate results.
-If you do not remember when your last period was or you are unsure if it is too early to test, someone at Options for Women can help you decide.
+If you do not remember when your last period was or you are unsure if it is too early to test, our medical staff at Options for Women can help you decide.

 If you find out that you are pregnant, you might experience a variety of emotions including excitement, worry, and fears about the future.
 Many women find it helpful to talk to someone about these emotions and hear about their options.
 Options for Women can meet with you in a safe and confidential setting to listen to you and help explore your options.
 A registered nurse at Options for Women can provide you with critical medical information and answer address any medical concerns you may have.

 Depending on the method of birth control used, failure rates can be anywhere from 1 in 100 women to 30 in 100 women.
 Different methods including hormonal contraceptives, intrauterine devices, and barrier devices each have different rates of effectiveness at avoiding pregnancy.
 The only way to know if you have become pregnant while using birth control is to take a pregnancy test and have the pregnancy confirmed by an ultrasound.
-If you think you might be pregnant, Options for Women can help.
+If you think you might be pregnant, the medical team at Options for Women can help with these services.